WHAT IS STRESS?

 Signs of Stress Overload

-Identifying the signs of stress overload often vary person to person.
+Identifying the signs of stress overload often varies from person to person.
 However, there are symptoms of stress that tend to cluster into four primary areas:

 Muscular symptoms of stress: tension headache, frowning, gritting or grinding teeth, jaw pain, stuttering or stammering, trembling lips or hands, muscle tension, neck ache, back pain, aggressive body language